 The versatile all-new airlifter for the 21st century: the A400M was designed to meet the needs of the world’s armed forces.

-Developed by Airbus DS, Europe’s first Mars rover will have an unmatched capability to autonomously navigate up to 70 metres a day with no outside guidance from ground control.
+Developed by Airbus Defence and Space, Europe’s first Mars rover will have an unmatched capability to autonomously navigate up to 70 metres a day with no outside guidance from ground control.
 The mission launch is planned for 2018.

-Alphasat is the world’s most sophisticated commercial communications satellite, designed and built by Airbus Defense and Space for Inmarsat.
+Alphasat is the world’s most sophisticated commercial communications satellite, designed and built by Airbus Defence and Space for Inmarsat.
 The spacecraft, the first Alphabus-based satellite, entered commercial service in November 2013.